Home /

 Securing CUI is like mailing a valuable gift; it requires meticulous packing and careful handling, as prescribed by NIST SP 800-171 and CMMC guidelines.
 DIBCAC's role resembles that of a postal inspector, ensuring our compliance with these security protocols before dispatch.
 The JSVA is a collaborative effort with the DoD to verify and improve our cybersecurity practices, like inviting an expert to help secure a package.
 This collective approach to cybersecurity ensures that sensitive information is managed securely, akin to ensuring a valuable parcel is delivered safely and intact.

-In summary, regarding cybersecurity for organizations working with the U.S. government, consider handling information like handling delicate items in a shipping process.
-CUI is a valuable package that needs special wrapping and handling instructions.
+Securing CUI is like handling a valuable package that needs special wrapping and handling instructions.
 DIBCAC is like a quality control inspector who checks that the business follows all the rules for packaging and handling correctly.
 JSVA is akin to a collaborative safety drill where the shipping company and inspector work together to find the best safe and secure delivery methods.

 Organizations must meet specific cybersecurity standards such as CMMC and NIST SP 800-171 to protect such valuable 'packages.'
 Compliance with these standards helps prevent data breaches, safeguard national security, and maintain trust in digital interactions.